kiankd/goextract/README.md

 	./extract -option unigram -e $f -U unigrams/$i.unigram; done
 ```
+*Note*: this will produce N unigram files -- if you get fewer than N files then you have run this script incorrectly (e.g., you forgot the $i.unigram)
 - Step 3.
 This script will produce a bunch of sub-unigram files for each file in `divided/`.
 But, we would rather have a single merged unigram file; additionally we need to specify what the desired vocabulary size should be -- 50,000 is often a good number!
 This is easy:

 `./extract -option unigram-merge -U unigrams/ -v 50000`